HL7/davinci-ra/input/pagecontent/index.md

     - [General Guidance]\: This page provides guidance that applies to all functionalities in this implementation guide.
     - [Report Generation]\: This page describes how generating a Risk Adjustment Coding Gap Report is accomplished.
     - [Report Query]\: This page provides guidance on using query to return a Risk Adjustment Coding Gap Report(s) and their evaluated resources.
-    - [Remediation]\: This page documents how to use Task to request a gap closure, gap invalidation, or add a net-new to coding gaps reported in a Risk Adjustment Coding Gap Report and provide clinical evaluation evidence.
+    - [Submit Data to Payer]\: This page provides guidance on submitting clinical evaluation evidence to Payer using [$submit-data](https://www.hl7.org/fhir/measure-operation-submit-data.html) and [Risk Adjustment Data Exchange MeasureReport].
-    - [Report Annotation]\: This page describes how providers can add a comment/annotation(s) to the Risk Adjustment Coding Gap Report to indicate that they took an action while seeing the patient
+    - [Add Remark to Condition Category]\: This page describes how providers can add remarks to Condition Categories on the Risk Adjustment Coding Gap Report to note that they took actions while seeing the patient.
 - [Digital Condition Category (dCC)]\: This page describes how a Condition Category can be structured as a proportion measure and be specified using CQL as a digital Condition Category in a similar fashion to electronic quality measures through an example.
 </div><!-- new-content -->
 - FHIR Artifacts: These pages list FHIR artifacts specified in this implementation guide.